DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 # Getting Started

-> Ensure that your teammates have given you access beforehand to the required team resources.
+Ensure that you have access to the required team resources beforehand.
 If you encounter a permission error, it is likely because you are missing appropriate access.
-Ask for access to Data Biosphere and Google Groups.
+Join the `#github` Slack channel, click the lightning bolt in the channel header, and select `Join DataBiosphere`.
+Ask for access to Google Groups including `dsde-engineering`.
 A DevOps colleague will also need to create a Helm `datarepo` definition for you.

-> These instructions assume you use MacOS, and that you are on the Broad-Internal network.
+These instructions assume you use MacOS, and that you are on the internal Broad network or the VPN.

 > During this process, you will need your GitHub and Docker Hub username / password for multiple steps, so make sure to have those handy.
 If you don't have